DataHenOfficial/ae_easy/README.md

 end
 ```

-You can also add `initialize_hook_` methods to extend the default `initialize` provided by AeEasy plugins.
+You can also add `initialize_hook_` methods to extend the default `initialize` provided by DhEasy plugins.

 Now let's try this on our sample project's seeders and parsers: